fernandobatels/rbfbclient/README.md

-# A new Firebird Extension Library
+# A new Firebird Extension Library for Ruby

-A new version of [Firebird Extension Library](https://github.com/rowland/fb) using [Rust instead of C](https://github.com/fernandobatels/rsfbclient) for binds de firebird API.
+A new version of [Firebird Extension Library for Ruby](https://github.com/rowland/fb) using [Rust instead of C](https://github.com/fernandobatels/rsfbclient) for binding of firebird API.

 ## Goals